 Where is Danny Murphy now?

-After a distinguished career with four Premier League clubs winning six major trophies, Danny Murphy retired from playing at the end of the 2012-13 season after dropping into the Championship with Blackburn Rovers.
+Former Premier League midfielder Danny Murphy hung up his boots at the end of the 2012-13 season after a spell playing in the Championship with Blackburn Rovers.

-In August 2013, Murphy made his first appearance as a pundit on BBC’s Match of the Day programme and he is now a regular guest on the Saturday night show.
+Immediately upon retiring.
+Murphy was signed up as a pundit for BBC’s Match of the Day programme where he still appears as a guest on the flagship Saturday night show.

-He is also a regular contributor on popular sports radio show talkSPORT.
+He is also a regular contributor on popular sports radio show talkSPORT and occasionally works as a co-commentor on the BBC.

-Danny Murphy has expressed a desire to go into management and coaching once he has completed all of his UEFA coaching badges.
+Away from his broadcasting career, Murphy has also expressed a desire to go into management and coaching once he has completed all of his UEFA coaching badges.

 Danny Murphy: Premier League Statistics